 If you would like more information about the submission process, including alternate submission workflows, please email Colleen Lyon at email@example.com

 Collections in this community

-(2016-07-22)Cadences are formulaic gestures of closure and temporal articulation in music.
-Although in the minority, rising melodic figures have a long history in cadences in European music of all genres.
+(2017-01-03)Rising melodic figures have a long history in cadences in European music of all genres.
 This essay documents examples from an especially influential repertoire of social dance music, the Viennese waltz in the first half ...